 In your work with Hypur, do you see any trends that stick out in terms of the intersection between the cannabis market and financial services?
 Things cryptocurrency are really buzzy and get a lot of press.
 Do you think they have a long-term staying power?

-There are no shortages of new businesses and purported solutions that have sprung up in the last couple years that have tried to address the payment piece of marijuana commerce.
+There are no shortages of new businesses and purported solutions that have sprung up in the last couple of years that have tried to address the payment piece of marijuana commerce.

 There’s the payments piece and there’s the banking piece.
 We see this as more of a banking issue rather than a payments issue.
 You mention something like bitcoin – for all its appeal I think it’s actually going in the exact wrong direction from the standpoint of marijuana commerce.
 The marijuana industry needs transparency, and having an anonymous means of transaction is the exact wrong way to go.

-This industry needs to embrace transparency because people are watching, the federal government is watching.
+This industry needs to embrace transparency because people are watching, and the federal government is watching.
 All sorts of bad things are done through bitcoin transactions because it’s anonymous.
 I don’t think the marijuana industry wants to be associated with something like that.
 The answer lies in the other direction — we’re embracing transparency, we’re not hiding anything and so we can show we’re being fully compliant with federal policy and state law.
 I think the best way to do that is to get these businesses a bank account.

-A bank account enables a marijuana business to do payroll services, to send and receive checks, to send and receive wires, to pay taxes electronically.
+A bank account enables a marijuana business to do payroll services, send and receive checks, send and receive wires, to pay taxes electronically.
 No bitcoin, no kiosk, and no payment application can address those basic foundational concerns.